-"... is committed to safeguarding children and young people.
+"The school is committed to safeguarding children and young people.
 All post holders are subject to a satisfactory enhanced Disclosure and Barring Service (DBS) check."

-Prospective applicants will be supplied, as a minimum, with the following:
+Prospective candidates will be supplied, as a minimum, with the following:

-- job description and person specification
+- Job description and person specification.

-- our child protection policy
+- our child protection policy.

-- our safer recruitment policy (this document)
+- Our safer recruitment policy (this document).

-- the selection procedure for the post.
+- The selection procedure for the post.

-4.3 Application forms
+2.3 Application Forms

-All prospective applicants must fully complete an application form.
-CVs will not be accepted in isolation.
+All prospective candidates must fully complete an application form.
+CVs will not be accepted in isolation as they do not contain the required information to support safer recruitment.